 Trigger and control site intensity thresholds

-The intensity thresholds from the Marine Environment Monitoring Program were based on 3-years of ambient water quality monitoring taken from loggers on the sea-floor.
+The intensity thresholds from the Marine Environment Monitoring Program were based on three years of ambient water quality monitoring taken from loggers on the sea-floor.
 These intensity thresholds have been adjusted lower on the dashboard in line with water quality monitoring undertaken through surface water quality loggers which are required in order to provide real-time data.
 Further information on how the surface logger intensity thresholds have been calculated from the sea-floor intensity thresholds can be reviewed here.

 |Round Top Island||11||8.1|